 - Create a coordinated outreach plan across the University and within the surrounding communities.
 (G1 G2 G3 G7 G9)

 - Create branding to improve library recognition across modalities, to promote the library as a service that advances the Mission/Goals of the University on all campuses.
 (G1 G2 G3 G7 G9)

-- Continuing to deploy a cohesive marketing and outreach strategy, including signage, email marketing to students and faculty, blog posts, and UL/IHS “highlight” reports.
+- Continue to deploy a cohesive marketing and outreach strategy, including signage, email marketing to students and faculty, blog posts, and UL/IHS “highlight” reports.
 Create brochures for undergraduate, graduate, alumni, and faculty populations.

 - Develop and deliver programs and activities such as the IHS book club and Speaker Series; support interdepartmental symposia and hosting interlibrary events.
 (G1 G2 G3 G4 G6 G7)